 Have you had faux locs before?
 Comment below to tell me about your experience!

 Disclaimer: As I was writing this post, I realized I haven’t taken as many pictures as I should have with this hairstyle.
-I will update this post once I have better quality photos (and not selfies haha).

 But in the mean time….